USEPA/e-manifest/docs/src/Services/Manifest/validation.md

        }
        ```

      - 5.5.
-If Emanifest.submissionType == “FullElectronic” or “Hybrid” and provided
+If Emanifest.submissionType == "FullElectronic" or "Hybrid" and provided
        RejectionInfo.transporterOnSite == true
        then the service generates the following warning: